Polyporus: benefits, dosage, contraindications

 Adult: 400 mg (standardized extract)

-Available formulations generally recommend 400 mg to 1 g/day of concentrated extract, taken in one or two doses.
+Available formulations generally recommend 400 mg to 1 g/day of concentrated extract, to be taken in one or two doses.

 Precautions

-The use of Polyporus umbellatus in pregnant women is not recommended due to the lack of specific clinical data on its safety.
+The use of Polyporus umbellatus in pregnant women is not recommended in the absence of specific clinical safety data.

-The use of Polyporus umbellatus in breastfeeding women is not recommended due to the lack of specific clinical data on its safety.
+The use of Polyporus umbellatus in breastfeeding women is not recommended in the absence of specific clinical safety data.